 |Additional information you choose to provide us, including your birthday, hair colour, eye colour, make-up tone and skin tone.
 We may collect this information in different ways, including via your Charlotte Tilbury account or via marketing campaigns to collect additional optional data.|

-You don’t have to give us any of the personal data set out above but, if you don’t provide us with certain information, we may not be able to provide you with the goods and services you have requested from us.
+You don’t have to give us any of the personal data set out above, and you can withdraw your consent to our use of your personal data at any time, but, if you don’t provide us with certain information, or withdraw your consent, we may not be able to provide you with the goods and services you have requested from us.
 The forms you fill in on our Website and in our stores will make it clear what information we need in order to provide the product or service you are requesting and what information you can choose to provide if you wish.

 To help us form a better, overall understanding of you as a customer, we combine your personal data gathered across the Charlotte Tilbury Group, for example, your shopping history.